 F1 Australian Grand Prix 2026 results: Final classification with penalties applied

-The first race of the 2026 F1 season, complete with those controversial new regulations, is in the books and the final results for the Australian Grand Prix has been confirmed by the FIA.
+We've had our first race weekend of the 2026 F1 season and the brand new regulations, and the winner of the Australian Grand Prix has been officially confirmed by the FIA.

 After an early tussle between George Russell and Charles Leclerc, Mercedes pitted during a virtual safety car and the Brit cruised to a race victory on the hard tyres.